Eligibility (for undergraduates)

 - Pre Recital Hearing Form - Print and bring to hearing

-- Event/Recital Reservation Form - Download, complete, and email to Jay Anderson
+- Event/Recital Reservation Form - Complete online with UT NetID and password

 - Recital Program Information Form - Complete online or email to Susan Harbin